deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_21_a.png" alt="">

-Awesome!
-So now we have a way to move the contents of the ECX register into the CR4 register.
-How can we control the contents of the ECX register that allow us to get our desired result?
+Awesome! rp++ was a bit wrong in its enumeration. rp++ says that we can put ECX into the CR4 register.
+Howerver, upon further inspection, we can see this ROP gadget ACTUALLY points to a `mov cr4, rcx` instruction.
+This is perfect for our use case!
+We have a way to move the contents of the RCX register into the CR4 register.
+You may be asking "Okay, we can control the CR4 register via the RCX registger- but how does this help us"?.
 Recall the property of ROP from my previous post.
 Whenever we had a nice ROP gadget that allowed a desired intruction, but there was an unecessary `pop` in the gadget, we used filler data of NOPs.
 This is because we are just simply placing data in a register- we are not executing it.

 The same principle applies here.
 If we can `pop` our intended flag value into ECX, we should have no problem.
 Here is the issue though.
 In `ntoskrnl.exe`, there is no direct `pop ecx, ret` ROP gadget.
 Instead, we will POP our value into RCX.
 RCX will contain a value of 0x506f8 (our intended CR4 register value).
 RCX has the ability to hold a piece of data that is 8 bytes long (0xffffffffffffffff).
 So, if we executed a `pop rcx` with our intended CR4 register value, RCX would contain 0x00000000000506f8.

-You may be asking "Okay we can control RCX- but our ROP gadget moves ECX into CR4- not RCX."
+Real quick with brevity- let's say rp++ was right, in that we could only control the contents of the ECX register (instead of RCX).
+How would this affect us?

-Great point.
 Recall, however, how the registers work here.

 ```
 -----------------------------------